-For the last few years, the IRS also expanded the online program to include taxpayers who make more money.
+For the past few years, the IRS has also expanded the online program to include taxpayers who make more money.
 Via the Free File Fillable Tax Form option, anyone, regardless of income, can enter their tax data onto online forms and then file them for free directly with the IRS.
 This is not a tax software program, but simply blank forms you can use via computer, and file directly, rather than filling them out by hand.

-The IRS says that any e-filing option you use will get you your tax refund much more quickly than if you mailed a paper return.
+The IRS says that any e-filing option you use will get you your tax refund much more quickly than mailing a paper return.
 Whereas paper filers could wait up to eight weeks for their refunds, most electronic filers can expect their tax checks to show up in their mailboxes in half that time or less.
 The agency also points out that the error rate is less than 1 percent for electronic filers.

 Direct deposit.
 Electronic filers who opt for a refund via direct deposit do even better.
 The IRS says the money generally shows up in taxpayer bank accounts in 10 to 14 days.
 Even if you file the old-fashioned paper way, having your refund deposited directly into a bank account cuts the time you have to wait for your tax cash.
 Plus, it's added protection against lost or stolen refund checks sent via the mail.

 Use store financing.
 If you want your refund to finance a must-have new appliance, store interest rates usually will be better than a refund anticipation loan.
 Many stores offer free financing for limited time periods.
 By then, the refund should have arrived and you can use it to pay off the store credit -- and pay no interest at all.

 Impatience usually wins.
 "Theoretically, with electronic filing and quicker turnaround on refunds, the need for tax anticipation loans has become obsolete," says John L. Stancil, CPA and professor of accounting at Florida Southern College in Lakeland.